The LNG seesaw is out of whack

 What’s next?
 Where is the next White Swan going to come from?
 We had a whole series of ducklings along the way.

 Egypt transformed from an LNG exporter into an LNG importer and now back into an exporter.
-Argentina was on the radar for imports and all of a sudden it becomes an exporter as well.
+Argentina was on the radar for imports and all of a sudden it became an exporter as well.
 Pakistan is far below expectations.
 And a whole series of other fresh hype markets don’t consume LNG at the levels needed to soak up the excesses.

 Far from anything needed.
 The LNG world needs a new consumer the size of China.
 This imaginary consumer needs to exhibit the will to gasify at a breakneck pace and pay any price to do so.
 We wanted to believe that clean air does not have a price for China.
 We deluded ourselves into the idea that China’s leadership would do whatever it takes to make China’s air breathable again.